-- Funding: Including grants programmes, a bespoke training and capacity building fund. - Contracting: Commissioning services and ensuring social value is included in our approach to commissioning. - Premises: Developing a borough-wide premises use of our buildings, and enables organisations to use these for income generation. - Working strategically with key partners: Including the VCS and Council departments to provide leadership and build the capacity of the sector, support fundraising, establish networks, maximise our collective impact in neighbourhoods, and ensure a coordinate whole-Council approach to the VCS
+Funding: Including small-grants and partnership grants programmes, discretionary rate relief, and a bespoke training and capacity building fund.

+Contracting: Directly commissioning organisations to deliver services, and ensuring that our approach to commissioning favours organisations that deliver social value.

+Premises: Developing a borough-wide premises strategy that maximises the use of our buildings, and enables organisations to use these for income generation.

+Working strategically with key partners: Including the VCS and Council departments to provide leadership and build the capacity of the sector, promote volunteering, support fundraising, establish networks, maximise our collective impact in neighbourhoods, and ensure a coordinate whole-Council approach to the VCS